East Carolina University: Diversity

+Student government

 The Student Government Association at East Carolina University serves the student voice and represents student concerns to a variety of sources including campus administration and other departments.

 Greek life

-There are ten social sororities at the East Carolina Campus, most of which own a house located at or near 5th or 10th Street.
-There are currently 18 social fraternities at East Carolina.
-The majority are located off or near 5th Street or 10th Street.
-Of the 18 social fraternities, seven currently do own a house.
-Greek life started in 1958 with the introduction of four social fraternities: With the first being Kappa Alpha Order.
-Later came Beta Theta Pi, Pi Lambda Phi, Pi Kappa Alpha, and Theta Chi.
-Two years later, eight of the ten social sororities were founded.

-National Pan-Hellenic Council (NPHC) has a presence on campus, as well.
-There are four historically African American sororities and five historically African American fraternities.
-There are over 18 honor and 13 service or religious fraternities or sororities at ECU.
+There are roughly ten social sororities and twice as many fraternities at the East Carolina Campus.
+Among them are historically African American sororities and fraternities.

 Athletics

 ECU's sports teams, nicknamed the Pirates, compete in NCAA Division FBS as a full–member of the American Athletic Conference (The American).
 The Pirates joined The American on July 1, 2014.
 Jon Gilbert is the current athletic director.
 The football team is supported by world-class spirit groups, such as the East Carolina University Marching Pirates, National Award-winning Cheerleading squads, and spirit teams.
 Facilities include the 50,000-seat Dowdy–Ficklen Stadium for football, the 8,000-seat Williams Arena at Minges Coliseum for men's and women's basketball, and Clark-LeClair Stadium, with a seating capacity of 3,000 (max capacity of 6,000+ when including outfield "Jungle" areas) for baseball.
 The Ward Sports Medicine building comprises 82095 sqft and houses the athletic department, Pirate Club offices and the Human Performance Laboratory.
 Athletes train in the Murphy Center a 52475 sqft edifice, housing the strength and conditioning facilities, along with banquet rooms, sport memorabilia, and an academic enhancement center.
 The Murphy Center was built for approximately $13 million and opened its doors to ECU student–athletes in June 2002.